franciscorotea/Average-Time-CNEA/README.md

 # Average time calculator

-A simple script to calculate the average hours worked in a week at CNEA.
+A simple script without dependencies to calculate the average hours worked in a week at CNEA.

 ## Installation

 Install this package as:

 ```
 pip install average_time
 ```

 ## How to use

 Run `average_time` in the command prompt.
 Then, enter the time of arrival and departure in the format `HHmm HHmm` (where `HH`: hours and `mm`: minutes).
 To stop adding timestamps, type `end`.

+**Note:** Use a 24-hour format!

 ## Example